iconindicators/appindicators/DEVELOPERS.md

 The indicator should now run via `Build > Execute` or `F5`.

 NOTE: If editing `README.md` or any `markdown` document under `Geany`, using two spaces to insert an empty line may not work as `Geany` removes trailing spaces by default.

-NOTE: May be possible to run the `tools` scripts within `Geany`; however this has not been investigated.

 References: